Here’s 10 reasons to Ski Quebec…great skiing is just over the border, eh?!

 Le Massif, twenty minutes north of Mont Sainte Anne, makes my top 10 Eastern family ski resorts list for its modern lifts and amazing views of the St. Lawrence River, even more sensational than Mont Sainte Anne.
 It’s very cool to ski the 2,645′ vertical from the summit (start your ski day on top) down the banks of the St. Lawrence River – the scenery is more fantastic with every turn.

-Le Massif has received big money from its owner, Daniel Gauthier - of Cirque du Soleil fame and fortune.
+Le Massif received a big splash of cash on the St Lawrence River, thanks to owner, Daniel Gauthier – of Cirque du Soleil fame and fortune.
 Two gondolas and three high speed quads cover this well-pitched, picture-perfect ski resort in Charlevoix- a Unesco World Heritage site.
 The Canadian Ski Team trains here on the triple black diamond Charlevoix trail which has a manmade peak to reach ski race sanctions.

-After lunch at the scenic Summit Lodge on homemade local cuisine (no soda, burgers or chicken fingers served here - how about shrimp scampi or duck confit for lunch?) and skiing Le Massif's 52 trails, try a serious sled ride - La Luge Le Massif.
+French cuisine at lunch in the scenic Summit Lodge is homemade local cuisine (no soda, burgers or chicken fingers served here – how about shrimp scampi or duck confit for lunch?) and skiing Le Massif’s 52 trails, try a serious sled ride – La Luge Le Massif.

-Hotel La Ferme's modern design is brilliant right down to an in hotel train station - skiers can ride Le Train along the St Lawrence River to the slopes and connect back to Quebec.
-After skiing, ice skate around the hotel's exterior, or head to the full service Spa where three outdoor soaking tubs await - surrounded by snow for real European affect.
+Take the Ski Train to Hotel La Ferme – with its own hotel train station – skiers can ride Le Train along the St Lawrence River to the slopes and connect back to Quebec.
+After skiing, ice skate around the cool modern hotel’s exterior, or head to the full service Spa where three outdoor soaking tubs await – surrounded by snow for real European affect.